Designed to help you get a head start in planning your trip to Nepal

 If you are looking for spiritual activities in Nepal then you are much better off visiting them within Nepal first rather than booking something online.

 Lumbini is best visited by bus from Kathmandu or Pokhara.
 Booking a hotel is all you will need to do.
 The monasteries around Lumbini are all free to visit.
-Bicycles can be rented or a rickshaw tour hired on the spot by the gates.
+Bicycles can be rented or a cycle rickshaw tour hired on the spot by the main gates.
 There's no need to book a tour.

 Meanwhile in Kathmandu or Pokhara Hindu, Buddhist or Newari temples can be found via the heritage section here.